b4mboo/git-review/README.md

 ```
 $ git review clean --all
-> delete all obsolete branches
+> delete all obsolete branches (does not allow --force)
 ```

 Installation